MoyasiGinko/Aniverse-AnimeList-Site/README.md

 # 📖 <a name="about-project"></a>

-> We built an app for a company that provides commercial and scientific space travel services using the SpaceX API.
-The application allows the users to book rockets and join selected space missions.
+> We built an app for a group of people, we call anime enthusiasts to watch animes information, details and many more using MAL API.
+The application allows the users to "add to list" anime and explore anime world with informations and queries.

 ## 🛠 Built With <a name="built-with"></a>